Institutional Review Board

 When is an application necessary?

-When a faculty member, student, and/or employee of Pepperdine University wishes to conduct research, her or his research proposal must be reviewed by one of the following IRBs:
+When a faculty member, student, and/or employee of Pepperdine University wishes to conduct research, the research proposal must be reviewed by one of the following IRBs:

 - Graduate and Professional Schools (GPS) IRB: Responsible for reviewing research applications of investigators from the Graduate School of Education and Psychology, Graziadio Business School, Caruso School of Law, and School of Public Policy.